microsoftgraph/msgraph-training-dataconnect/Lab.md

     - **Secure transfer required**: Disabled
     - **Subscription**: *select your Azure subscription*
     - **Resource group**: *create / select an existing resource group*
-1. Once the Azure Storage account has been created, grant the Azure AD application previously created ownership over it.
+1. Once the Azure Storage account has been created, grant the Azure AD application previously created the proper access to it.
     1. Select the Azure Storage account
     1. In the sidebar menu, select **Access control (IAM)**

       ![Screenshot of the Azure Storage permissions](./Images/azstorage-config-01.png)

     1. Select the **Add** button in the navigation.
-    1. Use the following values to find the application you previously selected to grant it **Owner** permissions, then select **Save**:
+    1. Use the following values to find the application you previously selected to grant it the **Storage Account Contributor** role, then select **Save**:

-        - **Role**: Owner
+        - **Role**: Storage Account Contributor
         - **Assign access to**: Azure AD user, group or application
         - **Select**: Graph Data Connect Data Transfer (*the name of the Azure AD application you created previously*)
 1. Create a new container in the Azure Storage account